 On day two Murphy started the finals session by swimming the backstroke leg of the 200 medley relay.
 His split of 20.64 was the fastest backstroke split of the meet, and helped Cal touch in first for its first relay gold of the meet.
 Just breaking the NCAA Record the day before, Murphy had plenty of confidence going into the 100 back.
 He had control of the race by the first 50 yards, but it was his back-half that blew away the heat to take gold, just .04 seconds away from re-breaking his records.

 Having broken the NCAA Record in the 200-yard back in 2014 Murphy was a heavy favorite in the event.
 His first 100 yards was nearly another American Record, splitting 47.32, and held his pace for the next 100 yards to touch 1st about an entire second under his own NCAA Record.
 This time around however, he was under Ryan Lochte’s American Record set in 2007.
 To end the meet Murphy anchored the 400 free relay with a 41.17 second split to help Cal finish 3rd.
 He was named the NCAA, Pac-12 and CSAA Swimmer of the Year.

-2015-2016 Murphy lowered his own NCAA, American, Championship and Pool Records in the 100 Backstroke by .02 seconds.
+Murphy lowered his own NCAA, American, Championship and Pool Records in the 100 Backstroke by over half a second.
 Swimming to a 43.49, he was almost two full seconds ahead of the field.
 Perhaps more noteworthy, he lowered the same records in the 200 backstroke, beating his former time by over a second.
 Again his time of 1:35.73 was well ahead of the rest of the field, this time touching the wall almost three seconds ahead.